XFydro/x3/README.md

 # Official x³ interpreter!
 --------------------------

-# X3 Documentation
+# X3 DMI(Data Management Interpreter)

 [Website](https://img.shields.io/website?url=https%3A%2F%2Fx3documentation.neocities.org)
 [Terms & Conditions](https://x3documentation.neocities.org/terms-and-conditions)
 [Download](https://x3documentation.neocities.org/downloads)

-Welcome to the GitHub repository for the **X3 Documentation** website hosted at [x3documentation.neocities.org](https://x3documentation.neocities.org).
+Welcome to the GitHub repository for the **X3 DMI**, for more info check [x3documentation.neocities.org](https://x3documentation.neocities.org).

 ---

-## 🚀 Overview

-The **X3 Documentation** is an online resource dedicated to providing comprehensive guidance on the X3 programming language.
-The goal is to empower developers with the tools and knowledge they need to effectively utilize X3 for a variety of purposes, including automation, data manipulation, API interaction, and more.
-Whether you're just getting started or looking to dive deeper into advanced concepts, this documentation aims to make learning and mastering X3 accessible and enjoyable.

 ### 🔍 What is X3?

-X3 is a programming language designed to be simple and intuitive for handling operations like variable management, arithmetic calculations, control flow, and data fetching from APIs.
-It's particularly useful for scripting, building custom command interpreters, and rapid prototyping.
+X3 is a high-level programming language tailored for efficient logic prototyping, streamlined management tasks, and seamless interaction with APIs.
+It empowers users to rapidly handle data operations, automate workflows, and integrate web-based functionalities.

 ## 🌟 Features

-- 📜 **Detailed Syntax Guide**: Learn about the core syntax and structure of X3, covering everything from basic data types to complex expressions.
-- ⚙️ **Command Reference**: A complete list of available commands with detailed descriptions, parameters, and practical examples for each command.
-- 🔄 **Control Flow & Error Handling**: Learn how to write complex conditional logic using `if`, `else`, `while`, and nested loops, while ensuring proper error handling and avoiding common pitfalls.
-- 🌐 **API Data Fetching**: Use X3 to make HTTP requests and fetch data from APIs, storing responses in variables for further processing.
+- ⚡ Rapid Prototyping: Quickly develop and test logic for automation, workflows, and integration with minimal setup.
+- 🌐 API Integration: Simplify interaction with APIs, enabling seamless data retrieval and processing directly within X3 scripts.
+- 📂 File Management: Efficiently create, read, write, and append files with straightforward commands like w_file, r_file, and a_file.
+- 🔁 Flexible Control Flow: Write complex logic using if, else, while, and for loops, with support for nested structures and robust error handling.
+- 🔧 Custom Functions: Define reusable code blocks with def and fncend for improved modularity and maintainability.
+- 🔍 Enhanced Debugging: Utilize the log and read_log commands to track execution flow and simplify troubleshooting.
+- 🕒 Precise Timing: Pause execution or schedule tasks using the wait command for time-sensitive operations.
+- 🎨 Dynamic Output: Use the prt command to print text or variables with customizable alignment, colors, and formatting options for JSON or HTML.
+- 🗂️ Cross-File Importing: Import variables and commands from other .x3 files to extend script functionality.
-- 🧹 **Variable Management**: Understand how to declare, assign, and manipulate variables efficiently, including dynamic type management and memory handling.
+- 🧹 Variable Management: Register and manipulate variables effortlessly with built-in commands like reg, supporting dynamic typing.
-- 🧪 **Practical Examples**: Real-world examples to help you understand how to apply X3 in automation, data processing, and more.
+- 🧪 Real-World Use Cases: Includes examples for automation, data handling, and API workflows to accelerate learning and productivity.
-- 📊 **Integrated Testing**: Built-in testing framework for testing scripts, allowing you to verify the functionality of your X3 code before deployment.
+- 🚦 Integrated Testing Tools: Test your X3 scripts with built-in features to ensure reliability and correctness before deployment.

 ## 🏁 Getting Started